-Compared to other world’s major VPNs service providers, we would actually say Unlocator has very few servers.
+Compared to other world’s major VPN service providers, we would actually say Unlocator has very few servers.

-They are just about 43 servers spread out in 39 countries.
+They are just about 43 server locations spread out in 39 countries.

-The server locations list both on your website account on the VPN software is listed alphabetically.
+The server locations list both on your website account on the VPN software are listed alphabetically.

-Yes, it’s easy to found your search for, but personally, I like to see them listed per continents.
+Yes, it’s easy to found what you search for, but personally, I like to see them listed per continent.

-When I test VPNs and torrenting, there are two things a look after, speed and privacy.
+When I test VPNs and torrenting, there are two things I look after, speed and privacy.

 - SPEED TEST: